At a glance

 - Country: Lebanon, the lamb-and-beef reading of the Levantine spit (شاورما لحمة)

-The marinade is doing the seasoning the slow turn cannot.
-Lamb and beef are cut thin and steeped overnight in a warm Levantine spice register, allspice and cumin and cardamom leading, with cinnamon and clove behind, sharpened with vinegar and lemon that tenderise the meat and cut its fat.
+The marinade does the seasoning the slow turn cannot.
+Lamb and beef are cut thin and steeped overnight in a warm Levantine spice register, allspice and cumin and cardamom leading, cinnamon and clove behind, sharpened with vinegar and lemon that tenderise the meat and cut its fat.
 The acid matters as much as the spice: without it the stack reads heavy and one-note, and with it the meat keeps a brightness under all that rendered fat.
 A surface dusting is not enough, because the outer face browns away through the day and the meat carved late in the afternoon has to taste of the marinade as much as the meat shaved at noon.

-The build punishes shortcuts at the spit.
-Carve ahead of the order and the shaved meat sits greying under the lamp, drying to strings that no sauce recovers; a serious counter takes the blade only to the face that has just browned, so each portion is crisp at the edge and juicy behind it.
+The cut is chosen for how it behaves on a spit that turns for hours.
+Boneless leg of lamb and a fatty flap of beef are the usual choices, lean muscle and soft fat in alternating sheets, because a stack of pure lean dries to thread and a stack too rich slumps and drips itself out before the day is done.
+Carve ahead of the order and the shaved meat sits greying under the lamp, drying to strings no sauce recovers, so a serious counter takes the blade only to the face that has just browned.
 Stack the fat unevenly and the cone cooks dry on one side and greasy on the other.
-The bread is the other failure point: markouk, the tissue-thin saj flatbread, has to be warmed to fold without cracking, and a kmaj pocket has to be fresh or it splits at the seam under a full load of meat, pickle, and sauce.
+The bread is the other weak point: markouk, the tissue-thin saj flatbread, has to be warmed to fold without cracking, and a kmaj pocket has to be fresh or it splits at the seam under a full load of meat, pickle, and sauce.

 At a counter at night the long knife comes down the turning stack and dark crisp shavings fall onto bread already wet with tarator.
 What lands first is the rendered fat and the spice, lamb and allspice and char, then the meat itself arrives dense and savoury, then the cool sesame of the tarator and the vinegar snap of a pickled turnip cutting back against it.
 The bread is warm and pliant around a fill that runs with fat and lemon.
-The smell hanging over the spit is roasting lamb and cumin and toasting bread, and the slice is hottest and crispest at the moment it leaves the cone.
+The smell hanging over the spit is roasting lamb and cumin and toasting bread, and the slice is hottest and crispest in the moment it leaves the cone.

 The sauce is where the Lebanese counter draws its sharpest line, and it sorts the menu by meat.
 Red meat, the lamb-and-beef shawarma lahmeh, is dressed with tarator, a thinned tahini cut hard with lemon and garlic; chicken shawarma takes toum, the fierce white garlic emulsion whipped from garlic, oil, and lemon.
 Ordering one is partly ordering its sauce, and a counter that runs toum over the beef has crossed a line the regulars notice.
 Pickled turnip stained pink with beetroot, sliced onion in sumac, and sometimes a few fries round out the standard wrap.

 Its near siblings are sorted by the meat on the spit and the bread around it.
-Shawarma djej is the chicken reading, leaner and paired with toum; shawarma arabi names the wrap in thin markouk against the kmaj-pocket build.
-Closer to the plate, shawarma sold over rice or fries with sauce is the same meat off the bread entirely.
-Each is its own order at the counter rather than a footnote to the lamb-and-beef wrap.
+Shawarma djej is the chicken reading, leaner and paired with toum; shawarma arabi names the wrap in thin markouk against the kmaj-pocket build; shawarma sold over rice or fries with sauce is the same meat off the bread entirely, each its own order at the counter rather than a footnote to the lamb-and-beef wrap.
+Further out, the same turning cone carries different identities once it leaves the Levant: the Israeli counter runs turkey thigh under a borrowed lamb-fat cap because turkey was the bird it had in quantity, and the Argentine diaspora version swelled the wrap toward a seated meal sized to a local appetite.
+Those readings cap a leaner stack with fat from elsewhere; the Lebanese meat shawarma keeps the original animal and lets the stack baste on its own fat, the older arrangement the others adapt away from.

 The Turning Spit and the Levantine Wrap